 The IERS features include electronic landing and production reports, real time quota monitoring, immediate data validation, and printable (.pdf) fish ticket reports.
 The IERS provides processors with web-based electronic catch and production data extraction using an XML output.
 ADF&G personnel, funded by AKFIN, Rationalized Crab Cost Recovery funds, and IFQ Halibut/Sablefish Cost Recovery funds, participate in the IERS project on the development, implementation, and maintenance levels.
-During 2021, the IERS recorded 171,086 landing reports in crab, groundfish, and salmon fisheries.
+During 2023, the IERS recorded 149,554 landing reports in crab, groundfish, and salmon fisheries.
 The IERS is extensively documented on a public and secure wiki at:

-https://elandings.alaska.gov/confluence/.
+https://elandings.atlassian.net/wiki/spaces/doc/pages/10427531/eLandings+User+Manual.

-Local ADF&G personnel in six locations throughout the state of Alaska (Petersburg, Sitka, Juneau, Homer, Kodiak, and Dutch Harbor) maintain close contact with groundfish fishers, processors, and state/federal enforcement to maintain a high quality of accuracy in the submitted fish ticket records.
+Local ADF&G personnel in six locations throughout the state of Alaska (Ketchikan, Sitka, Juneau, Homer, Kodiak, and Dutch Harbor) maintain close contact with groundfish fishers, processors, and state/federal enforcement to maintain a high quality of accuracy in the submitted fish ticket records.
 The Interagency Electronic Reporting System - eLandings, seaLandings, tLandings, and eLogbook applications, with immediate data validation and business rules, has improved data quality and allows personnel to function at a higher level.
 User support is provided by ADFG and NMFS staff, who monitor the eLandings Help Desk email address.
 IFQ reporting support is provided by the NOAA Fisheries Data Technicians.